Renzi's forced pension payout makes Italy's budget task harder

-ROME Italy will pay out an extra 2 billion euros ($2.29 billion) to pensioners in August to respect a ruling from the constitutional court which overturned part of a landmark 2012 reform, Prime Minister Matteo Renzi said on Sunday.
+ROME Italy will pay out an extra 2 billion euros (1.46 billion pounds) to pensioners in August to respect a ruling from the constitutional court which overturned part of a landmark 2012 reform, Prime Minister Matteo Renzi said on Sunday.

 Last month's ruling by the court has posed a major headache for Renzi's government, which has struggled to keep public finances within the limits of European Union budget rules.